Equipment Selection Philosophy

 Reliable Bilge pump switches, Pump Alarm and pump counters

-We replaced all of the "Smart Switches by Aqualarm".
+We replaced all of the "Smart bilge pump Switches by Aqualarm".
 Two of them overheated and self destroyed.
-We replaced them with West Marine Electronic Bilge switches.
+We replaced them with Johnson Electro-Magnetic float switches.

-We have very successfully used a Jabsco Quiet-Flush electric head for 8 years aboard Explorer, so we made sure to use one aboard Convergence.
+We have very successfully used a Jabsco Quiet-Flush (really are not very quite) electric head for 8 years aboard Explorer, so we made sure to use one aboard Convergence.
 We also chose to test a Sealand Vacuflush on the additional head.
 These heads are most like household toilets and use very little flushing water, saving capacity in the holding tank.
 The vacuum generator/pump made a loud noise and we had problems getting the head to seal well.
 We replaced the Vacuflush with another Jabsco Quiet-Flush.
+Then a few years later we replaced the Quiet Flush heads with Techma/Thetford EasyFit toilets.
+We have had problems with them.
+Toilets are a frequent topic of conversation among cruisers!

 To maximize holding capacity and minimize clutter, we made the holding tanks integral to the hull.
 Each tank holds about 37 gallons and can be emptied through the deck to a pump out station or overboard.
 The work very well.
 We recommend West Marine Headzyme or Nitrator or Odorlos Head treatment to control odors.